 The size of the control group for a campaign with Intelligent Selection will be based on the number of variants.
 If each variant is being sent to more than 20% of users, then the control group will be 20% and the variants will be split evenly across the remaining 80%.
 However, if you have multiple variants such that each variant is being sent to less than 20% of users, then the control group will have to become smaller.
 Once Intelligent Selection starts analyzing the performance of your test, the control group will grow or shrink based on the results.

 Congratulations on getting to this stage!
-Receiving your multivariate test results is, however, not the last step of the testing process.
+However, receiving results is not the last step of the testing process.
 Now you need to understand what your results mean and apply these insights to your engagement strategy.

-An important part of your results is the confidence of your test.
-The confidence shows the reliability of your test results.
-For instance, your results may show that “A” had a 20% click rate and “B” had a 25% click rate.
-This seems to indicate that “B” is the more effective message.
-Having a confidence of 95% means that the difference between the two click rates is likely due to an actual difference in users’ responses, and that there is only a 5% likelihood that the difference is due to chance.
+An important part of your results is the confidence of your results.
+For example, what if the Control Group had a 20% conversion rate and Variant A had a 25% conversion rate?
+This seems to indicate that sending Variant A is more effective than sending no message.
+Having a confidence of 95% means that the difference between the two conversion rates is likely due to an actual difference in users’ responses, and that there is only a 5% likelihood that the difference has occurred by chance.

 Braze compares each variant’s conversion rate against the control’s conversion rate with a statistical procedure called a Z Test.
 A result of 95% or greater confidence, as in the above example, indicates that the variant is, statistically speaking, better than the control.
 A confidence of 0-5% indicates that the control is better, and any value between 5% and 95% means there is no statistically rigorous winner.